Angelo-Arato/Multi-Core-Retro-Computer-System/README.md

 | `<addr>: <bb>` | `300: A9 00` | Deposita bytes |
 | `<addr>R` | `300R` | Esegue da indirizzo |

+The Apple I-compatible core does not include the original Woz Monitor ROM.
+A placeholder ROM is provided only to allow synthesis/testing.
+Users must provide legally obtained monitor code if required.

 ### Caratteristiche

 - Display: 32 colonne × 16 righe